Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 Conclusion

-Nevertheless, CRM activities need to be carefully planned through a prior audit, which can make us understand what are the specific needs.
+Nevertheless, CRM activities need to be carefully planned through a prior audit, which can help us understand what are the specific needs.
 Without such analysis as a first phase, it is difficult to create a strategy that makes sense.
 Each app, each product, and each service have different specifics and peculiar conversion funnels.

 Only with continuous analysis will we be able to optimize our campaigns and promptly react to the changes happening in the environment in which the mobile app operates.

 Originally published on January 7, 2022.
-Updated on July 12, 2022.
+Updated on December 14, 2023.